Medicinal Plant Lexicon

 • Quantified hypericum dried extract (Hyperici herba extractum siccum quantificatum)

 When people talk about "oil preparations" of St. John's wort, they are referring to the St. John's oil (red oil).
-It is a traditional preparation of fresh flowers with a St. John's production provision in the book supplement DAB 6 (Supp.-B. 6).
-The fresh flowers are crushed with olive oil (1:4) and poured in a clear glass container, it is shaken frequent over six weeks, kept in a warm sunny spot and extracted (the original text specifies "fermentation") until the oil is dark red in colour.
-The hypericin gives it its colours.
+It is a traditional preparation made from fresh St John’s wort flowers, with production instructions provided in the supplementary book to DAB 6 (Supp.-B. 6).
+The fresh flowers are crushed with olive oil (1:4) and poured into a clear glass container, shaken frequently over six weeks, kept in a warm sunny spot, and extracted (the original text specifies "fermentation") until the oil is dark red in color.
+This color is due to the red hypericin extracted from the flowers.

 Medical applications